Tips for managing ADHD at work

 ADHD is a disability covered by the Disability Discrimination Act (DDA).
 This is designed to protect people with disabilities from discrimination and disadvantage at work, and gives employers the responsibility to make ‘reasonable adjustments’ to a person's job or workplace.

 Picking the right job with ADHD

-It can help to avoid situations which affect ADHD symptoms when making a career choice.
+It can help to avoid situations that affect ADHD symptoms when making a career choice.

-For example, if timekeeping and early mornings are a problem, jobs with an early start may not be suitable.
-If working in a big open plan office would cause too many distractions, would a job working alone or outside be more suitable?
+For example, if timekeeping and early mornings are a problem, jobs with an early start may not be the most appropriate.
+If working in a big open plan office would cause too many distractions, perhaps a job working alone or outside might be more suitable.

 It may help to make a list of likes and dislikes and try to match these to potential jobs.